Irina Saratovtseva

 Irina Saratovtseva (Ирина Саратовцева; born 23 July 1989) is a Kazakhstani footballer who plays as a goalkeeper for SDYUSSHOR №8 and the Kazakhstan women's national team.

 Club career

 Saratovtseva started her club career in 2002 in the Kazakhstani championship, playing for Akcu Astana and, since 2006, for Alma KTZh, with which she won four championships and made her UEFA Women's Cup debut in 2008.

 In 2009, she signed for Zvezda Perm, with which she won the Russian championship and was the reserve goalkeeper in the 2009 UEFA Women's Cup Final.

 In 2010, she moved to Spain to play for Sporting Huelva in the Superliga.
 She left the team in the winter break, and signed for Energiya Voronezh back in Russia.
-After Energiya renounced to its position in the top championship for financial reasons Saratovtseva signed for second-tier team Alfa-09 Kaliningrad.
+After Energiya renounced its position in the top championship for financial reasons Saratovtseva signed for the second-tier team Alfa-09 Kaliningrad.

 In 2013, she returned to Zvezda Perm, this time as a starter.